chrisbrejon/ACES-1.3-OCIO-Config/README.md

 # Image Examples
 Below are some visual examples with:
-* First, nnative ACES 1.3
+* First, vanilla ACES 1.3
 * Then with my "Brejon" LMT
 * Finally with the [Reference Gamut Compression (RGC)](https://docs.acescentral.com/rgc/overview/):
 <p>